What you can do.

 People trying to recover from a crisis need to feel like what they say and think matters.
 When you volunteer at a crisis center you make it possible for even the smallest voice to be heard.

-Volunteering at a crisis center can change a victim’s life.
+- By volunteering at a crisis center you can change a victim’s life.
 Get your friends involved and have them share in this rewarding experience.
 You can hang posters around school, send Facebook invites, or start a club so everyone can know how to get involved.